-Pass ass Merit nction Learning aim A: Understand study and interpret sport and A.D1 Justify the use of sociological theory in A.P1 Explain a sociological theory and its impact on sport and exercise in society.
+Pass Merit Disti nction Learning aim A: Understand the social theories used to study and interpret sport and exercise in society A.D1 Justify the use of sociological theory in A.P1 Explain a sociological theory and its impact on sport and exercise in society.
 A.M1 Analyse the use of sociological theory and its impact on sport and exercise in society. interpreting the role of sport and exercise in society.
-Learning aim B: Investigate changes, and the social and e impacted on sport and exerci ethical issues that have B.P2 Explain how historical and cultural changes in the UK have impacted on sport and exercise.
+Learning aim B: Investigate the historical and cultural changes, and the social and ethical issues that have impacted on sport and exercise development in the UK B.P2 Explain how historical and cultural changes in the UK have impacted on sport and exercise.
 B.P3 Explain how social and ethical issues in the UK have been addressed by sport and exercise.
 B.M2 Analyse how historical and cultural changes in the UK have impacted on sport and exercise.
 B.M3 Analyse how social and ethical issues in the UK have been addressed by sport and exercise.
 B.D2 Evaluate the impact of historical, cultural, social and ethical issues on the development of sport and exercise in the UK.
-Learning aim C: Investigate commercialism, the media, and C.P4 Explain the role of the media and commercialisation in the development of sport and exercise.
+Learning aim C: Investigate the relationships between commercialism, the media, and sport and exercise C.P4 Explain the role of the media and commercialisation in the development of sport and exercise.
 C.P5 Explain how sport and exercise have become a global product.
 C.M4 Assess the impact of the media and commercialisation on the development of sport and exercise into a global product.
 C.D3 Evaluate the impact of the media and commercialisation on the development of sport and exercise as a global product.